mikrdgz/recharge-docs/docs/bigcommerce-overview.md

 3. You should configure [tax settings in BigCommerce](https://support.bigcommerce.com/s/article/Managing-Currencies#display-v-transactional) to reflect the prices you want to show on ReCharge subscription products.

 4. Install ReCharge CDN script provided in the [BigCommerce Script Manager](https://support.bigcommerce.com/s/article/Using-Script-Manager)

-4. Ensure that the following settings are also configured in ReCharge:
-- Tax
-- Shipping
-- Payments
-- Products
-- Checkout Settings
-- Customer Portal Settings

 ## Limitations